I HOMESTORIES | Real or virtual? In the room with Dennis Grimm

 I HOMESTORIES | Real oder virtuell?
 Im Raum mit Dennis Grimm

-"Growing up in the tranquil southern Black Forest, I had the urge early on to explore the world.
-This love of adventure continues to run through my life and ultimately made me the person I am today.
-After I returned shortly before the pandemic felt European ground under our feet, my work colleagues from Mexico and I kept in touch digitally across thousands of kilometers across the Atlantic.Some brainstorms on how we can continue to work together online, and a few weeks later, DARQVIZ was born and the foundation was in full swing The vision was clear: to breathe new life into the visualization industry and use the latest technology to present projects globally as they deserve.In addition to the initial focus on the interactive and photorealistic representation of architecture, other doors have opened over the months, such as in to jump into product rendering, which is how we work at the moment In addition to visualizations of apartment complexes by the architect David Chipperfield in Austria, it also participated in test projects by the Belgian lamp manufacturer Supermodular.
+"Growing up in the tranquil southern Black Forest, I had the urge to get out and explore the world from an early age.
+This love of adventure still runs through my life and has ultimately made me the person I am today.
+After I felt European soil under my feet again shortly before the pandemic, my work colleagues from Mexico and I kept in close digital contact across thousands of kilometers of the Atlantic.
+A few brainstorms about how we could continue to work together online, and a few weeks later, DARQVIZ was born and the foundation was in full swing.
+The vision was clear: to breathe new life into the visualization industry and use cutting-edge technology to present global projects as they deserve.
+In addition to the initial focus on the interactive and photorealistic presentation of architecture, other doors have opened over the months, such as product rendering.
+In addition to visualizations of apartment complexes by architect David Chipperfield in Austria, we are currently also working on test projects for Belgian lamp manufacturer Supermodular.
 A lot has happened since the company was founded in June 2020.
-Every day is an adventure that confirms how a spark can ignite a fire."
+Every day is a new adventure that confirms how a spark can ignite a fire."

-2. Which words would you use to best describe yourself and what distinguishes you from your colleagues at "darqviz"?
-Curious all-rounder is pretty much to the point.
-When I think back to my youth, I wanted to learn any sport, as soon as I was good at it and felt comfortable, I moved on to the next.
-I used to see that as a weakness in perseverance, today I see this curiosity as my strength.
-Wanting more and more and not shying away from taking risks is crucial for a young, digital company these days.
+2. What words would you use to best describe yourself and what makes you different from your colleagues at "darqviz"?Curious all-rounder is probably pretty much to the point.
+When I think back to my youth: I wanted to learn every sport, as soon as I was good at it and felt comfortable, I moved on to the next one.
+I used to see this as a weakness in my stamina, but now I see this curiosity as my strength.
+Always wanting more and not shying away from risks is crucial for a young, digital company these days.
 You have to take unconventional paths in order not to get lost in the noise of the flood of data.
-All of us at DARQVIZ are driven by different things, it is still important to look in the same direction, to which each individual contributes their special skills in order to reach the common goal.
+All of us at DARQVIZ are driven by different things, but it's important to keep looking in the same direction, with each individual contributing their own special skills to achieve our common goal.

 10. Either or questions